flatlanderone/flatlander-modding/Utilities/readme.md

 ## 1. Any Starting Trader

-Your starting trader is the closest trader in relation to your spawn point.
-Edit your spawnpoints.xml to spawn in a different biome.
+Your starting trader is the closest trader in the biome in which you complete the Basics of Survival challenges.

 ## 2. Any Starting Trader - No Desert

-Your starting trader is the closest trader in relation to your spawn point, unless you spawn in the desert biome.
-In that case, you will be directed to the pine forest trader.
+Your starting trader is the closest trader in the biome in which you complete the Basics of Survival challenges, unless you complete in the desert biome.
+In that case, you will be directed to the closest trader in the other biomes.

 ## 3. Bigger Crafting Resources Pack On Spawn